 There is also Duffers, a take out restaurant where one can order soups and sandwiches, and it is located behind the Clubhouse.
 Popular with golfers, it is also open to the public, and there's seating nearby on an outdoor patio.

 Outside of the Big Canoe Gates

-A five minute drive from the main gate, you will find the Foothills Plaza which is also the home to Fuego, a Mexican Restaurant, and an very nice pizza/Italian Restaurant called, "Fiori."
-For a great lunch, try Mary's bakery which not only offers sweet treats and home made breads but great sandwiches as well.
+A five-minute drive from the main gate, you will find the Foothills Plaza which is also the home to Fuego, a Mexican Restaurant, and a very nice pizza/Italian Restaurant called, "Fiori."
+For a great lunch, try Mary's bakery which not only offers sweet treats and home made bread but great sandwiches as well.

 Big Canoe Clubs

-Our house went on the market at the end of April, 2014.
-We went again to Big Canoe in May, 2014, fell in love with a house there, and after a few days, our offer was accepted!
-We became full time residents of Big Canoe, Georgia on August 29th, 2014.
+Our house went on the market at the end of April 2014.
+We went again to Big Canoe in May 2014, fell in love with a house there, and after a few days, our offer was accepted!
+We became full-time residents of Big Canoe, Georgia on August 29th, 2014.
 We have a beautiful long range mountain view from our living room, bedroom and back deck.
-We are much more physically active than we ever were before due to the workout center, indoor pool and hiking trails.
-And we are loving our new life here.
+We are much more physically active than we ever were before due to the workout center, indoor pool, and hiking trails.
+And we love our new life here.
 It is like being on vacation every day, even though my husband and I both work from home.

-Note: I have a new computer and for some reason I can upload and save the pictures but it won't allow me to put in my photo source or give a caption.
-The first 3 pictures were taken by me, the first 2 off of our back deck, and the third was in our front yard.
+Note: I have a new computer, and for some reason, I can upload and save the pictures, but it won't allow me to put in my photo source or give a caption.
+The first three pictures were taken by me, the first two off of our back deck, and the third was in our front yard.
 This gorgeous deer greeted us on our first morning in our new home.